 Discussion: What I’d Do Differently Next Time

 One obvious result from this experiment is that IBU values can not be directly substituted for isomerized α-acid values, especially at short steep times, high hopping rates, and sub-boiling temperatures.
 This is because IBU values reflect not only isomerized α-acid values, but also contributions from oxidized α and β acids and polyphenols.
-The function of relative utilization estimated in this blog post is for α-acid utilization, and does not include the contributions of these other components to the IBU.

 The results of this experiment don’t provide an independent verification of relative utilization based on Malowicki’s equation.
 However, the results do show that this equation can be used as part of a larger model to provide good estimates of measured IBU values, and that the iso-α-acid levels and relative utilization estimated from measured IBU values conform well to expectations.
 By converting Malowicki’s equation from absolute to relative values and removing the time dependency (using a single representative time point), relative utilization can be modeled with the function Urel(T) = 2.39×1011 e-9773/T (where T is temperature in degrees Kelvin).